WordPress/openverse/documentation/ingestion_server/guides/deploy.md

 1. Push up a PR to the infrastructure repository with the Terraform changes you pushed (the version bump for the relevant module).
 Be sure to restore the value of `data_refresh_cleared` back to `false`.
-1. In the event of errors or problems, repeat the deployment process using the latest stable version of the application.
+1. In the event of errors or problems, rollback the application by running the appropriate deployment workflow from the WordPress/openverse-infrastructure repository using the tag of the latest stable version.
 You can find the release version number in the [changelogs](/changelogs/index), and then the tag to pass to the action is the version number prefixed with "rel-", for example "rel-2023.07.03.17.52.00".
 1. If anything else goes wrong or service is disrupted, consider this a Production Incident and notify the team.